What Is Surveying?

 Also, read: What Is Bulkage of Sand (Fine Aggregate)

 Principle of Chain Surveying

 The principle of chain surveying is triangulation.
-Means that the area to survey is spilt into a number of small triangles which should be well-conditioned.
+This means that the area to survey is spilled into a number of small triangles which should be well-conditioned.

 In chain surveying, the side of the triangles are measured directly from the field by chain or tape, and no angular measurements are used.
 Here, the check lines and tie lines control the accuracy of the given work.

 It is noted that plotting triangles requires no angular measurements to be made if the three sides are known.

 - More or less level of the ground surface.

 - A small area is to be surveyed.